graphcore/tutorials/tutorials/tensorflow1/half_precision_training/README.md

 python stochastic_rounding.py float16 14 --batch-size 64 --epochs 10
 ```

+The `stochastic_rounding.py` code example also offers a `--disable-stochastic-rounding` flag which disables stochastic rounding.

 ## Other examples

-Further examples of how FP16 can be used on the IPU are available in our [examples repository](https://github.com/graphcore/examples) on GitHub, including our TensorFlow 1 convolutional network applications for [training](../../../applications/tensorflow/cnns/training) and [inference](../../../applications/tensorflow/cnns/inference).
+Further examples of how FP16 can be used on the IPU are available in our [examples repository](https://github.com/graphcore/examples) on GitHub, including our TensorFlow 1 convolutional network applications for [training](https://github.com/graphcore/examples/tree/master/applications/tensorflow/cnns/training) and [inference](https://github.com/graphcore/examples/tree/master/applications/tensorflow/cnns/inference).